zbokaee/SpamDetection/README.md

 # SpamDetection
-This is a Span Detection Model with Random Forest Classifier!
+ :email: This is a Span Detection Model with Random Forest Classifier!